Lunar beauty and fascinating rocks in the semi-desert of Saghro

-We leave Marrakech and the flat country behind us for a full day drive towards the mountainous semi-desert of Saghro.
+We leave Marrakech and the flat country behind us for a full-day drive towards the mountainous semi-desert of Saghro.
 The road winds its way up to the Tizi n´Tichka Pass at 2 260 meters where we have wide vistas over the surrounding landscape.
-Our drive continues through a beautiful valley with villages scattered over the mountain sides.
-Soon a fantastic scenery opens up before our eyes, including Jebel Toubkal which is North Africa´s highest mountain at 4 167 meters, Jebel Siroua at 3 304 meters and the M´Goun massif with its summit at 4 068 meters.
+Our drive continues through a beautiful valley with villages scattered over the mountainsides.
+Soon fantastic scenery opens up before our eyes, including Jebel Toubkal which is North Africa´s highest mountain at 4 167 meters, Jebel Siroua at 3 304 meters, and the M´Goun massif with its summit at 4 068 meters.

 Day two: Tiferit – Ighazzoun (6 to 6,5 trekking hours)

 Our first trekking day is rich and varied.
-We walk by cultivated oases lined with date palms, and past earthen-coloured villages.
+We walk by cultivated oases lined with date palms, and past earthen-colored villages.

-We follow the Ousidene riverbed, bordered by volcanic cliffs in varying shades of red and brown, and by sharp-edged, sculpted mountain sides.
+We follow the Ousidene riverbed, bordered by volcanic cliffs in varying shades of red and brown, and by sharp-edged, sculpted mountainsides.
 The rows of powerful mountain peaks are curiously flat, their tops appearing to be cut off by a great knife.
-The cliff walls along our way are also intriguing; with huge faces and figures we interpret into these remarkable structures.
+The cliff walls along our way are also intriguing; with huge faces and figures, we interpret these remarkable structures.

 We camp outside a little village in an open landscape with far-reaching views and surrounded by beautiful mountains.

 Day three: Ighazzoun – Boualouz (6 to 7 trekking hours)

 Leaving the camp in the morning we soon approach a little ravine.
 From here the landscape opens up again and we pass by remotely situated farms and a few solitary nomad settlements.
 Small ravines crisscross the landscape with their short, windblown bushes and solitary trees.